 The Council delegates to the Rector and the Management Team of the College responsibility for its normal management, according to its Delegations of Authority Policy.
 It provides overview and support for the Rector.

-The Member of Council in 2019 are:
+The Members of Council are:

-Mr Peter Macks (Acting Chair)
+Mr Peter Macks (Chairman)

 Ms Alison Turner